Top 15 Google SQL Interview Questions (Updated for 2024)

 • Basic SQL interview questions - These are typically definition-based questions, and they come up on the technical screen.
 One tip: Develop your ability to explain these basic SQL concepts in layman’s terms.

-• Advanced SQL questions - Finally, you may be asked specific case questions that will require you to write advanced SQL queries.
-With this type of questions, you’ll be asked to write queries that address a specific case, and use a range of SQL clauses, from basics like SELECT and FROM, to advanced like HAVING.
+• Advanced SQL questions - Finally, you may be asked SQL scenario-based interview questions that will require you to write advanced queries.
+With this type of questions, you’ll be asked to write queries that address a specific case and use a range of SQL clauses, from basics like SELECT and FROM to advanced like HAVING.

 Who Gets Asked SQL Questions at Google?